Translate

 If you’re a parent/carer of a child with SEND who is struggling or feeling under pressure to help their child complete work set by schools, you can get help and advice here:

 1. In the first instance, contact your child’s teacher at school to ask about how best to complete the work with your child.
+This can be done through showbie.

-The team have also produced a whole host of helpful guidance to support your child’s learning at home which can be viewed below.
+The SEND team have also produced a whole host of helpful guidance to support your child’s learning at home which can be viewed below.

 Top tips for supporting your child with home learning